Forrai-Zoltan/shorts/md/befitting.md

 Just as the skeletons enteredhe gave the pillar a shove and the burning liquid covered the two creatures, setting them ablaze.
 They contorted and twisted and gave a frighful howl until the cloth fully burned up and nothing left just ash covered burnt bones falling to the ground.
 He watched them burn, making sure they won't get up again before looking around.
-He sits down to eat an apple.
+He sat down to eat an apple.

-*To be continued...
-(Come back later!)*